Conducting Research in the Archives

 Archives and Special Collections Account

 Visitors to the University Archives must register for an Archives and Special Collections Account.
-Anyone can register for a free account and this new system will allow you to request non-circulating materials from the University Archives, Special Collections and the Wisconsin Historical Society Archives.
+Anyone can register for a free account and this system will allow you to request non-circulating materials from the University Archives, Special Collections and the Wisconsin Historical Society Archives.
 Sign up for an Archives and Special Collections account to request materials via the library catalog, schedule a visit, order reproductions, track the status of your requests and access your research history.